 At a staggering 65 feet tall, the Angel Oak has shaded John’s Island, South Carolina, for more than 1,400 years.
-That means it sprouted 1,000 years before Christopher Columbus’ arrival in the New World.
-Historic records trace the ownership of the live oak and surrounding land back to 1717, when Abraham Waight received it as part of a small land grant.
+That means it sprouted 1,000 years before Christopher Columbus’ arrival.
+Historic records trace the colonial ownership of the live oak and surrounding land back to 1717, when Abraham Waight received it as part of a small land grant.
 The tree remained in the ownership of the Waight family for four generations and was part of a marriage settlement for Justus Angel and Martha Waight Tucker Angel.

 Today the Angel Oak has become the focal point of a public park, boasting a crown that is 160 feet in diameter, a trunk of 25-feet in circumference, and an overall spread of 17,100 square feet.
 The Angel Oak is thought to be one of the oldest living things east of the Mississippi River.